Battle of Al-Safra

-The Battle of Al-Safra took place in late 1811, when Tusun Pasha's forces engaged with Saudi forces led by Saud bin Abdulaziz.
-It was a resounding Saudi victory against the Egyptian forces.
+The Battle of Al-Safra in late 1811, was an early major battle in the First Campaign of the Ottoman–Wahhabi war.
+It occurred when Saud bin Abdulaziz's Wahhabi troops engaged Tusun Pasha's Ottoman force while it was travelling through a Wadi attempting to reach Medina.
+It was a resounding Ottoman defeat and they were forced to retreat.

 Prelude

-In 1811, the Ottoman forces led by Tusun Pasha, the son of Muhammad Ali Pasha, captured Yanbu from the Saudis.
-The Saudi garrison had only 300 men; their leader escaped, and the garrison was either killed or captured.
-The Ottoman forces then proceeded to Badr where they fought the Saudis in a battle for two hours until they succeeded in capturing Badr.
-The Saudis retreated to Wadi Al-Safra near Medina, the Ottomans had an army of 8,000 or 14,000 men.
-When Saud bin Abdulaziz heard of the invading Ottomans, he recruited his forces from Najd, Hejaz, and Tihamah with an army of 18,000 men and 800 cavalry and marched to Wadi Al-Safra (also known as Al-Kheif) with his son Abdullah bin Saud Al Saud.
+In 1811, Ottoman forces led by Tusun Pasha, the son of Muhammad Ali Pasha, captured Yanbu from the Wahhabis.
+On their arrival, the Ottomans faced a garrison with only 300 men; whose leader fled, that subsequently surrendered.
+Ottoman forces then proceeded to Badr where they fought Saud's Wahhabis for two hours until they succeeded in capturing the city.

+The Wahhabis fell back to Wadi Al-Safra near Medina.
+The Ottoman army would pass through it on the way to Medina.
+Eventually they sent a force of 8,000 or 14,000 men, possibly 8,000 professional soldiers and 14,000 with additional irregulars, When Saud bin Abdulaziz heard the Ottomans were invading, he recruited forces from Najd, Hejaz, and Tihamah.
+He was able to raise a larger army of 18,000 men and 800 cavalry and they marched to Wadi Al-Safra (also known as Al-Kheif) with his son Abdullah bin Saud Al Saud.

 Battle

-When they arrived at Al-Kheif, Abdullah ordered Mas'ud Bin Madhian to march to a hill next to Al-Kheif in order not to get outflanked.
-Abdullah then sent a small force to engage with the Ottomans, but they were defeated and 32 were killed.
+When Saud bin Abdulaziz Al Saud's forces arrived at Wadi Al-Safra (Al-Kheif), Abdullah ordered Mas'ud Bin Madhian to a hill over the Wadi to prevent the Ottomans outflanking them from highground.
+Abdullah then sent a small force to engage the Ottomans, but it was unsuccessful and 32 were killed.
 Abdullah then gave command of the cavalry to his brother Faisal bin Mas'ud and Habab bin Qahisan.
-The fighting started, and both sides suffered losses.
-The Bedouins were defeated, but the rest held their places.
-The fighting continued for three days.
-Abdullah ordered Mas'ud Bin Madhian and other Bedouins to charge against the Ottomans, which broke them and killed many of them, causing panic in Ottoman ranks.
+The main fighting then started, with both sides suffering losses.
+Some Bedouin forces recruited by Saud were defeated, but the rest held their places.
+The battle continued for three days.
+Abdullah ordered Mas'ud Bin Madhian and other Bedouins to charge the Ottomans, which broke their formation, killed many of them, and caused panic in their ranks.

-The Ottomans retreated unorganized from the battlefield, leaving 600 dead on the field; however, they were chased by the Saudis, who dealt great casualties to them, and the final Ottoman casualties were 4,000 or 5,000 killed; the Saudis lost only 600, and they captured 7 Ottoman cannons alongside much weaponry.
+The Ottomans retreated from the battle in an unorganized fashion after incurring 600 loses.
+However, they were chased by Saud's forces, who caused far greater casualties to them during their retreat.
+The final Ottoman loses were 4,000 or 5,000 killed; while Saud's forces lost only 600.
+They also captured seven Ottoman cannons along with large amounts of additional weaponry.